siberianfox/tinygwiki/Flow-Control-and-Footers.md

 </pre>

 In order to maintain backwards compatibility we suggest a footer-level setting (FL).
 FL=0 is the new behavior, FL=1 is the legacy behavior.

+Some additional JSON changes:

+A null response will be returned as {}.

+Responses to ill-formed JSON.
+We are considering trapping ill-formed JSON (like a lone { on a line) and returning it as an exception report inside a well formed JSON response.
+Something like:

+{"r":{"ex":"{"}},"f":[1,48,00,0000]} where the '48' is the response code for malformed JSON.